minishift/minishift/docs/minishift_service_list.md

 ```

 ### SEE ALSO
-* [minishift service](minishift_service.md)	 - Opens the specified service in the OpenShift Web console.
+* [minishift service](minishift_service.md)	 - Prints the URL for the specified service to the console.